How is it used?

 Secondary hyperparathyroidism can also be caused by any other condition that causes low calcium, such as malabsorption of calcium due to intestinal disease and vitamin D deficiency.
 With secondary hyperparathyroidism, patients will generally have high PTH levels and low or normal calcium levels.
 Sometimes, patients with secondary hyperparathyroidism develop a high blood calcium and still have high PTH levels; this is sometimes called tertiary hyperparathyroidism.

 Low blood calcium levels, called hypocalcaemia, may be due to hypoparathyroidism, where there is a failure of the parathyroid gland to produce PTH.
+Magnesium is an important factor for PTH to function properly, so low magnesium could be associated with hypocalcaemia.
 Hypoparathyroidism may be due to a variety of conditions and may be persistent, progressive, or transient.
 Causes include an autoimmune disorder, parathyroid damage or removal during surgery, a genetic condition, and severe illnesses.
 Affected patients will generally have low PTH levels and low calcium levels and will also have high phosphate levels.

 PTH levels can also be used to monitor patients who have conditions or diseases that cause chronic calcium imbalances, and to monitor those who have had surgery or other treatment for parathyroid tumours.